Raising Goats in the City

 Urban homesteading has become a hot topic in recent years.
-Some pioneering urban homesteaders are pushing the envelope of what is possible in an urban backyard and have advanced from veggies and chickens to keeping small herds of goats.
+Some pioneering urban homesteaders are pushing the envelope of what's possible in an urban backyard and have advanced from veggies and chickens to keeping small herds of goats.

 The appeal of keeping goats is manifold: fresh milk everyday from humanely treated animals, less reliance on the industrial food system and the companionship of furry, appreciative pets (dog owners know that feeling).
 Many people reading this are probably thinking, “Sure I'd love to have goats and fresh milk, but I'm not planning on moving to the country anytime soon.”